 3.)
 See if psychiatric care offers what you need.
 While general therapy and counseling can support healing from depression, there are other treatments that can more acutely treat depression symptoms and causes.
 You may need to work with a psychiatrist who can incorporate a medical approach into your healing plan.
 Psychiatrists look at the biological, chemical, and physiological interactions that occur in our physical bodies.
 They can prescribe medications as well as supportive care that can help alleviate symptoms through more natural approaches.

 4.)
-Explore Ketamine Depression Treatment.
-More and more studies are showing that Ketamine is an effective way to treat depression.
-Antidepressants typically work on the serotonin and noradrenaline systems of the brain, but Ketamine acts on the brain’s NDMA receptors which are involved in functions of memory and cognition.
-Ketamine helps lift feelings of helplessness, so you can function better and feel stronger to tackle whatever tasks come your way.
+Explore Depression Treatment.
+More and more studies are showing that an innovative new treatment can help lift feelings of helplessness, so you can function better and feel stronger to tackle whatever tasks come your way.

 If you have no idea what might work for you — don’t worry!